UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/README.md

   2. This manual does **not** cover the Public User Interface [PUI], or the backend databases (i.e. solr for the search index and MySQL for the underlying data)
     - *[include link(s) to where to go for help on PUI (for researchers and/or staff users of the PUI)]*

-## II) Links to other ASpace training / help resources for the SUI
+## II) Links to Other ASpace Training / Help Resources for the SUI

 ### ASpace Help Center